GDmac/safecracker_lockdown/README.md

 2012-10-07
 Version 1.2
 - Move lockdown session to library
-- Garbage colelction of session
+- Garbage collection of session

 Version 1.1.1
 - use EE session cache for inter-hook data